top of page

 B.S.
 Biology, Truman State University

 David has worked on research projects in numerous fields including neuroscience, otolaryngology and nutritional science.
 Most recently, David helped develop novel transgenic quail lines as model systems for studying early embryonic development.
 His microscopy experience will help Toby and Kurt gather morphometric data on Andropogoneae grass spikelets.
-His other interests include the Missouri outdoors, especially prairie and wetland habitats
+His other interests include the Missouri outdoors, especially prairie and wetland habitats.

 Other Lab Associates